matglas/addthis/README.txt

 -- SUMMARY --

-Add This module provides Drupal integration to addthis.com link sharing service.
+AddThis module provides Drupal integration to addthis.com link sharing service.
 Integration has been implemented as a field.

 Description from addthis.com: